 There is not a hint of CGI as Spider-Man springs from building to building.
-The accuracy of environment will leave any native New Yorker wanting more.
+The accuracy of the environment will leave any native New Yorker wanting more.
 Having screened ASM-2 in 3D was in question until this scene.
 There is no doubt, if any superhero is made for 3D it’s Spider-Man swinging on webs.
-To the filmmakers credit it fast paced but not short or rushed.
+To the filmmakers’ credit, it fast-paced but not short or rushed.

 This too scores high marks and keeps the film from falling into a dull mess.
-The on screen chemistry between Peter Parker (Andrew Garfield) and Gwen Stacy (Emma Stone) is easy to accept due in part to the actual off screen romance between both actors.
-It certainly helps that Emma Stone looks more true to the drawn images comic book readers have known for years.
+The on-screen chemistry between Peter Parker (Andrew Garfield) and Gwen Stacy (Emma Stone) is easy to accept due in part to the actual off-screen romance between both actors.
+It certainly helps that Emma Stone looks truer to the drawn images comic book readers have known for years.

 Villains work best when their motivation is not only clear but understandable even if it’s morally wrong.
 They have their own ethics and as long as you are guided through their emotional gauntlet and see the world through their eyes, you accept them.
 We get a number of bad guys in ASM-2, from Electro and Rhino to the Green Goblin.

 What’s wrong is that similar to the Sam Raimi Spider-Man trilogy, once again the story is told not just out-of-order but inaccurately in relation to canon.
 Why should that matter?
 It just does.